Drive-P2D: A Progressive Perception-to-Decision Benchmark for VLMs in Autonomous Driving: Experiments

 We further analyze high-risk scenarios under the 0-shot setting.
-Although high-risk scenarios are relatively scarce and may limit VLM pretraining, the average scores are higher than those on all scenarios, mainly because leading models improve substantially on decision tasks.
+Although high-risk scenarios are scarce, the average scores are higher than those on all scenarios, with improvements mainly concentrated in decision tasks among leading models.
 Meanwhile, compared with all scenarios, object-level recognition tends to improve under high-risk conditions, but Scene-2 remains a significant challenge across models.
 Complete 0-shot high-risk results are reported in Appendix~\ref{app:highrisk-0shot}.

 Relative to all scenarios, high-risk scenarios further widen the performance gap between large and small models.
-This is primarily because hazardous scenes impose a more challenging test of the model's generalization.
-Large models exhibit more robust decision-making: salient objects are easier to identify, and decisions focus on common safety strategies.
-In contrast, small models fail to exploit these scenario-specific advantages and show limited cross-task integration.
+This suggests that hazardous scenes impose a more challenging test of model generalization.
+Large models exhibit more robust decision-making because they better preserve salient object cues and scene-level risk constraints when forming safety-oriented decisions.
+In contrast, small models fail to exploit these upstream cues and show limited cross-level integration from perception and scene understanding to decision-making.
 Although large models improve under high-risk conditions, current capabilities remain insufficient for direct deployment in safety-critical settings.